landonb/vim-reSTfold/README.rst

 About This Plugin
 =================

+This plugin adds advanced reST document section folding.

+Supercharge your notetaking and recordkeeping!

-This plugin adds advanced reST document section folding, so you can use reStructuredText to manage notes files in Vim using reST markup.
+Install this plugin to make it easier to manage notes in Vim using reStructuredText markup.

 Why You Might Want to Use This Plugin
 =====================================

-If you like to use Vim to organize your life, this plugin might make it easier to manage your notes.
+If you like to use Vim to organize your life (I do!), see how this plugin makes it easier to manage your notes.

 Consider the following document::